 Milwaukee and DeWalt are some of the leading brands within the tool production sector.
 Both have tools worth trying, but they focus on different things.
 Milwaukee is more about power and getting the job done, whereas DeWalt emphasizes comfort and convenience.

-There are two heavyweights within the power tool market that everyone tends to compare: DeWalt or Milwaukee?
+There are two heavyweights within the power tool market that everyone tends to compare: DeWalt vs Milwaukee?
 Both have been around since the early 1900s, and their tools are among the most popular options out there.

 However, which should you choose?